sardana-org/sardana/doc/source/sep/SEP17.md

 `CurrentValue` read returns, and the `CurrentValue` read is "impatient" - it gives up if the acquisition is in progress.

-Now, it won't be possible to take a profit of the read sequence optimizations in case of the multiple axes readouts, because the channels will be read separately (either Taurus or Tango polling).
+It won't be possible to take a profit of the read sequence optimizations in case of the multiple axes readouts, because the channels will be read separately (either Taurus or Tango polling).
 But in the future, we could think of adding to the Pool a common action that will poll the elements with a given